Chad Readler: Legal career

 He also successfully argued before the Supreme Court of the United States in McQuiggin v.
 Perkins on behalf of a pro bono client claiming actual innocence.
 His other pro bono representations include representing capital defendants before the United States Court of Appeals for the Tenth Circuit and the Supreme Court of Ohio, representing defendants sentenced to life in prison before the Sixth Circuit, and challenging dismissals of claims filed by pro se litigants.
+While at Jones Day, Readler traveled to Nairobi with Lawyers Without Borders to train Kenyan lawyers in prosecuting domestic violence cases, and he was also a recipient of the American Marshall Memorial Fellowship awarded by the German Marshall Fund of the United States.

-Prior to becoming a judge, Readler was principal deputy United States assistant attorney general for the United States Department of Justice Civil Division, a position he held beginning on January 30, 2017.
-Readler previously served as acting United States assistant attorney general for the Civil Division from January 2017 to September 2018.
-In that role, Readler led and supervised the Department's largest litigating division and actively briefed and argued several cases on behalf of the United States in federal courts across the country.
+Prior to becoming a judge, Readler served as Acting United States Assistant Attorney General for the Civil Division from January 2017 to September 2018.
+In that role, Readler led and supervised the Department of Justice's largest litigating division and actively briefed and argued several cases on behalf of the United States in federal courts across the country.

-Controversy

-Readler was involved in some of the most high-profile and controversial cases in the Trump administration.
-For example, Readler defended the Trump administration's attempt to add a citizenship question on the 2020 Census, based on Readler's allegation that the Department of Justice had requested the Department of Commerce to add the question.
-The Supreme Court later determined that false, "ruling that the justification that the government offered at the time for including the citizenship question was just a pretext."
+He was involved in some of the most high-profile cases in the Trump administration.
+As Acting U.S. Assistant Attorney General, Readler defended the Trump administration's attempt to add a citizenship question on the 2020 Census, based on the allegation that the Department of Justice had requested the Department of Commerce to add the question.
+In a fractured majority, the Supreme Court later determined that false, "ruling that the justification that the government offered at the time for including the citizenship question was just a pretext."

-Previously, Readler represented R.J.
-Reynolds Tobacco Company in challenging a Buffalo, New York restriction prohibiting tobacco ads from appearing within 1,000 feet of schools, playgrounds, and day-care centers.
-Readler argued that Reynolds had a First Amendment right to advertise tobacco products within 1,000 feet of schools, playgrounds, and day-care centers.